HCL-TECH-SOFTWARE/volt-mx-docs/docs/documentation/Iris/iris_widget_prog_guide/Content/Label_Properties.md

 Remarks

-If the layoutType is set as hcl.flex.FLOW\_VERTICAL, the top property is measured from the bottom edge of the top sibling widget.
+If the layoutType is set as voltmx.flex.FLOW\_VERTICAL, the top property is measured from the bottom edge of the top sibling widget.
 The vertical space between two widgets is measured from bottom of the top sibling widget and top of the bottom sibling widget.

 Example

-{% highlight voltMx %}​​​​​//Sample code to set the top property for widgets by using DP, Percentage and Pixels. frmHome.widgetID.top = "50dp";
+{% highlight voltMx %}//Sample code to set the top property for widgets by using DP, Percentage and Pixels. frmHome.widgetID.top = "50dp";

 frmHome.widgetID.top = "10%";

-frmHome.widgetID.top = "10px";​
+frmHome.widgetID.top = "10px";
-{% endhighlight %}​​​​​
+{% endhighlight %}

 Platform Availability